X16Community/x16-docs/X16 Reference - 04 - KERNAL.md

 The secondary address has some special meanings:

-When used with `OPEN` on disk type devices, the following applies:
+When used with `OPEN` on disk/storage devices, the following applies:

   * 0 = Load (open for read)
   * 1 = Save (open for write)
   * 2-14 = Read mode, by default.
 Write, Append, and Modify modes can be specified in the SETNAM filename string as the third argument, e.g. `"FILE.DAT,S,W"` for write mode.
-The seek command "P" is available in any mode.
+The command channel POSITION command "P" is available in any mode for seeking if the device is CMDR-DOS or HostFS.
-  * 15 = Command Channel (for sending special commands to CMDR-DOS or the disk device)
+  * 15 = Command Channel (for sending special commands to CMDR-DOS/HostFS or the disk device)

 When used with `LOAD` the following applies: